Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Data and Statistical Problem

 In the second part, to model the spatial dependency structure we assume a Gaussian copula for the latent continuous variables $\boldsymbol{\mathcal{Y}}_{s}^{*}$.
 To encapsulate the spatial dependency structure among the $n$ locations, we draw upon the literature on Gaussian processes \citep{rasmussen2006gaussian}.
-The covariance matrix $\Sigma$ of the Gaussian copula is determined by a covariance function $k$ , which offers a scalar measure of similarity between the spatial information of two points.
+The {correlation} matrix $\Sigma$ of the Gaussian copula is determined by a covariance function $k$ , which offers a scalar measure of similarity between the spatial information of two points.
 This measure is often referred to as the kernel of the Gaussian process.
-The covariance matrix is generated by pairwise evaluation of the kernel on all points.
+The correlation matrix is generated by pairwise evaluation of the kernel on all points.
 For the sake of simplicity, we assume that the spatial dependency structure is time-independent, and hence $\Sigma$ does not depend on $\boldsymbol{\mathcal{H}}_s$.
 The specifics of the parametric form and the inference of the kernel parameter will be discussed in Section~\ref{sec:cens_copula}.
-It is important to note that the computation of the maximum likelihood estimator of the kernel parameters is infeasible as we do not have knowledge of $f_{i,s}^*(y_{i,s}^*)$ and $F_{i,s}^*(y_{i,s}^*)$ for $y_{i,s}^* \leq 0,\ \forall i \in \mathcal{I}.$ As a result, we propose an innovative estimation methodology based on the minimum Scoring Rules estimator \citep{dawid2016minimum, pacchiardi2022likelihood}, which requires only simulations from the censored latent Gaussian copula.
+It is important to note that the computation of the maximum likelihood estimator of the kernel parameters is infeasible as we do not have knowledge of $f_{i,s}^*(y_{i,s}^*)$ and $F_{i,s}^*(y_{i,s}^*)$ for $y_{i,s}^* \leq 0,\ \forall i \in \mathcal{I}.$ As a result, we propose an innovative estimation methodology based on the minimum Scoring Rules estimator \citep{dawid2016minimum, pacchiardi2022likelihood, alquier2022estimation}, which requires only simulations from the censored latent Gaussian copula.
+We provide a diagram of our model, termed Cens-JGNM, in Figure \ref{fig:diagram}.